Xeverous/the_website/website/pages/cpp/tutorials/beginner/xx_operator_overloading/01_introduction.rst

 Operators are just functions with special names.
 The name format is :cch:`operator` keyword followed by operator symbol.

-Some operators must be member functions.
-Others can be both free functions and member functions.
+Some operators must be member functions, some must be free functions and some can be both.
+More info in specific lessons.

 Recommendations
 ###############